cloudflare/workers-docs/build-a-serverless-function/tutorials/build-a-qr-code-generator.md

 }
 ```

 In your default `index.js` file, we can see that request/response pattern in action.
 The `handleRequest` constructs a new `Response` with the body text "Hello worker", as well as an explicit status code of 200.

 When a `fetch` event comes into the worker, the script uses `event.respondWith` to return that new response back to the client.
 This means that your Cloudflare Worker script will serve new responses directly from Cloudflare's cloud network: instead of continuing to the origin, where a standard server would accept requests, and return responses, Cloudflare Workers allows you to respond quickly and efficiently by constructing responses directly on the edge.

 ## Build

 Any project you publish to Cloudflare Workers can make use of modern JS tooling like ES modules, NPM packages, and [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) functions to put together your application.
-In addition, simple serverless functions aren't the only thing you can publish on Cloudflare Workers: you can [build full applications] using the same tooling and process as what we'll be building today.
+In addition, simple serverless functions aren't the only thing you can publish on Cloudflare Workers: you can [build full applications](/build-an-application) using the same tooling and process as what we'll be building today.

-The QR code generator will be a function that runs at a single route and receives requests.
-Given text sent inside of that request (such as URLs or strings of your choice), the function will render a QR code and serve the QR code as a PNG response.
+The QR code generator we'll build in this tutorial will be a serverless function that runs at a single route and receives requests.
+Given text sent inside of that request (such as URLs, or strings), the function will encode the text into a QR code, and serve the QR code as a PNG response.

 ### Handling requests